db4rnR/aureuserp/.ai/guidelines/test-helpers-utilities.md

 # Test Helpers and Utilities

-This document provides documentation for the test helpers and utilities available in the AureusERP testing framework.
+This document provides documentation for the test helpers and utilities available in the testing framework.
 These helpers and utilities make it easier to write tests by providing common functionality and reducing boilerplate code.

 ## Table of Contents